Improving Medicines for Children in Canada

 The final report focuses on the ethical development of safe and effective medicines for children; examines gaps in the current state of knowledge regarding the relationships among clinical pharmacology, human development, and pediatric drug investigations; and identifies opportunities for strengthening knowledge of safe and effective pediatric medicines.
 The Expert Panel’s work provides key insights that will support Canadian decision-makers as they consider policies in support of children’s health.

 The Panel identified five key findings that serve to answer the charge put forward by Health Canada:

 - Children take medications, many of which have not been proven safe and effective for their use

 - Children respond to medications differently from adults; thus, medicines must be studied in children and formulated for children

 - Studying medicines in children is always possible and is in their best interests

 - In the United States and the European Union, pediatric medicines research is encouraged, required, and monitored in ways that offer lessons for Canada

 - Pediatric medicines research is a Canadian strength, but it requires reinforcement and sustained capacity and infrastructure to realize its full potential.

 What is the state of clinical pharmacology, in Canada and abroad, that can be applied to the ethical development of safe and effective pharmaceuticals and biologics labeled as therapies for infants, children and youth?

-The Expert Panel on the State of Therapeutic Products for Children is chaired by Dr. Stuart MacLeod, Professor of pediatrics at the University of British Columbia in Vancouver.
+The Expert Panel on the State of Therapeutic Products for Infants, Children, and Youth was chaired by Dr. Stuart MacLeod, Professor of pediatrics at the University of British Columbia in Vancouver.
 For a complete list of panel members visit the Expert Panel on the State of Therapeutic Products for Children page.